LiamMarrinan/Latin102/translation2.md

 >the antecedent is flumen. cui is in the dative singular neuter.
 It is in this case because it is the indirect object❌ of the sentence. **Go over exactly why dative is used**

+>**Correction** It is in the dative case because it is the dative of possession.

 2.Identify the form of transire.
 Explain why you placed it in the clause you chose.

 >transire is in the present active infinitive and because of that is in a dependent clause.❌

+>**Correction**  Transire is in the present active infinitive.
+I put it in a dependent clause because it is helping complete the idea about Deianira in relation to the river.

 3.sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.